Law Office of Kelli Y. Allen, PLLC Same-day consultations available for emergency cases.

 Identification requires each party to list all assets and debts whether in one spouse’s or both spouse’s names.
 This includes property owned with third parties.
 Assets include real property, bank accounts, investment accounts, retirement accounts, brokerage accounts, stocks, bonds, mutual funds, automobiles, boats, trailers, IRA account, 401K accounts, business interests, life insurance policies, and any individual property valued at $500 or greater such as furniture, jewelry, artwork, and tools.
 Debts includes mortgages, credit cards, car loans, personal loans, student loans, and care credit accounts.
 If in doubt, disclose everything to your KYA law attorney.

-Contact our Charlotte family lawyer at (704) 870-0340 to discuss your legal rights and obligations.
+Do you have questions about equitable division in North Carolina?
+Contact our Charlotte property division lawyer at (704) 870-0340 to discuss your legal rights and obligations.

 Classifying Your Assets & Property